 More often than not, organizations fear that cybercriminals may directly execute attacks through social engineering attacks, internal threats, or through the implemented firewalls.
 However, the organizations may not consider focusing on security operations on web-based apps such as login pages, online forms, and shopping carts.
 As such, Acunetix is designed to enable businesses to define defenses for securing against thousands of security threats unique to the sites and applications.
 Acunetix frequently crawls throughout a system architecture performing convectional attacks to test the effectiveness of the responses of applied security defenses.

 Network and security admins use Forcepoint to customize SD-Wan such that users are restricted from accessing specific resource contents.
 The customizations are also used to block attempted exploits or intrusions.
 Through using Forcepoint, network admins can quickly detect suspicious activities in a network, allowing them to implement appropriate actions.
-This is an advantage compared to other tools which first tracks down a problem for the correct measure to be applied.
+This is advantageous compared to other tools, which first tracks down a problem for the correct measure to be applied.
 Forcepoint is primarily designed for cloud users, and it includes practical functionalities such as blocking or warning about cloud servers with potential security risks.
 In other applications, Forcepoint provides extra security and higher levels of access to areas containing critical information or data.

 I am a cyber security professional with a passion for delivering proactive strategies for day to day operational challenges.
 I am excited to be working with leading cyber security teams and professionals on projects that involve machine learning & AI solutions to solve the cyberspace menace and cut through inefficiency that plague today’s business environments.